-"Are we going to get super powers?" he asked.
+"Are we really going to get superpowers?" he asked.

-"Maybe," Harry answered, "but probably not.
+"Maybe," Harry said, "but I doubt it.
 This is all experimental stuff that the Toon Council has developed, but I've calculated everything very accurately, so what could go wrong?"

 He gave one copy of the list to each of the toons.
-"That's one thing my copy machine is good for."
-He smirked, "Have fun at work."
-He walked into one of the hundreds of doors and disappeared.
+"That's one thing my copy machine is good for," he smirked.
+"Have fun at work."
+Then he walked into one of the little elevator doors and disappeared.

-It didn't seem likely that the toons would find all this stuff but they were going to look for it anyway.
-They headed out of the atrium to go to work again, but a small yet powerful Newsbot blocked their way.
+It didn't seem likely that the toons would find all these things, but they were going to look for it anyway.
+They headed out of the atrium to go to work again but found a powerful Newsbot was blocking their way.

-Evina looked to Princesspinkcat and whispered "Please remind Harry that we're having no more private conversations in public."
+Evina looked to Pink and whispered.
+"Please remind Harry that we're having no more private conversations in public."

 Just as they had done before, they left the capitol and headed across the street to the skyscraper.
 They entered the elevator and went up.
-After another nauseating blast into the sky the Flunkies wobbled out of the elevator and into the hallway.
+After another nauseating blast into the sky, the Flunkies wobbled out of the elevator and into the hallway.
 They made their way down to that terrible office again.
-Mr. Alumi was nowhere to be seen so they went to their cubicles and found their work there as they expected.
+Mr. Alumi was nowhere to be seen, so they went straight to their cubicles and found their work already there for them.